ravargs/vpcapi/README.md

 ## Components
 1. API Gateway: To create the REST API.
 2. Lambda: To execute our Python code for VPC creation and data retrieval.
-3. VPC: To create the network infrastructure.
-4. DynamoDB: To store the VPC and subnet details.
+3. DynamoDB: To store the VPC and subnet details.
-5. Cognito User Pools: For authentication.
+4. Cognito User Pools: For authentication.
 ## Tesing
-1. Create VPC
+1. Create VPC:
    Generate the authorization token, replace the $TOKEN with the generated token and then run the curl command
 ```
 curl --location 'https://kwra8jqg54.execute-api.ap-south-1.amazonaws.com/dev/create_vpc' \